lyteword/chspurgeon-tod/volume-1/psalm-12.md

 Verse 8.
 Here we return to the fount of bitterness, which first made the psalmist run to the wells of salvation, namely, the prevalence of wickedness.
 When those in power are vile, their underlings will be no better.
 As a warm sun brings out noxious flies, so does a sinner in honour foster vice everywhere.
 Our turf would not so swarm with abominables if those who are styled honourables did not give their countenance to the craft.
 Would to God that the glory and triumph of our Lord Jesus would encourage us to walk and work on every side; as like acts upon like, since an exalted sinner encourages sinners, our exalted Redeemer must surely excite, cheer, and stimulate his saints.
 Nerved by a sight of his reigning power we shall meet the evils of the times in the spirit of holy resolution, and shall the more hopefully pray, "Help, Lord."

-## EXPLANATORY NOTES AND QUAINT SAYINGS
+## Explanatory Notes & Quaint Sayings

 *Verse* 1. *"Help, Lord."* 'Twas high time to call to heaven for help, when Saul cried, "Go, kill me up the priests of Jehovah" (the occasion as it is thought of making this Psalm), and therein committed the sin against the Holy Ghost, as some grave divines are of opinion.
 1 Samuel 22:17.
 David, after many sad thoughts about that slaughter, and the occasion of it, Doeg's malicious information, together with the paucity of his fast friends, and the multitude of his sworn enemies at court, breaks forth abruptly into these words, *"Help, Lord,"* help at a dead lift.
 The Arabic version hath it, *Deliver me by main force,* as with weapons of war, for "the Lord is a man of war."
 Exodus 15:3. *John* Trapp.